Mortimer Common: Geography

 Mortimer stands at the top of Mortimer Hill, at the bottom of which is Stratfield Mortimer.
 To the north lies Burghfield Common and Wokefield.
 To the West lies Mortimer West End and Padworth Common.
 The Lockram Brook flows through the middle of the parish and joins into Burghfield Brook which is further to the Northeast, this in turn feeds into Foudry Brook, a tributary of the Kennet and Avon Canal.
 There is much woodland in the area, including Starvale Woods, Wokefield Common and Holden Firs.
 The three main roads in Mortimer are The Street, West End Road and Victoria Road.

 Businesses

 There is a surgery, dentist, pharmacy, a post office, Dads Shop (hardware), Co-Op supermarket, Morrisons convenience store, travel agent, Chinese take away, the Church of England parish church of St John the Evangelist.
 Next to the church is St John's Infant School.
 There are three pubs in Mortimer Common, each on one of the three main roads through the village: The Horse and Groom in The Street opposite Mortimer Fairground, The Victoria Arms in Victoria Road and The Turner's Arms in West End Road.

 Community halls

-A new Mortimer Community Hall with a cricket pavilion has been constructed on the common, it is available for hire.
+A new Mortimer village hall with a cricket pavilion has been constructed on the common, it is available for hire.
 There is also the St John's Hall, that houses the Mortimer Pre-School, holds amateur dramatic shows and is available for hire.